Josh Bell Player Props: Guardians vs. Nationals

 Josh Bell At The Plate

-- Bell has two doubles, a home run and 10 walks while batting .140.
+- Bell has four doubles, a home run and 11 walks while batting .167.

-- Bell has picked up a hit in six games this season (46.2%), including one multi-hit game.
+- Bell enters this game on a four-game hitting streak.
+During his last outings, he's hitting .316 with one homer.

+- In seven of 14 games this season (50.0%), Bell has reached base via hit, and that includes multiple hits twice.

-- Bell has driven in a run in five games this season (38.5%), but has had no multiple-RBI games.
+- Bell has driven in a run in six games this season (42.9%), but has had no multiple-RBI games.

-- He has scored in three games this season (23.1%), but has had no multi-run games.
+- He has scored in four of 14 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.